-Me@Walmart serves as a prime example for a business to employee (B2E) superapp.
+Me@Walmart serves as a prime example of a business to employee (B2E) superapp platform.
 Employees can get onboarded, check their schedule, request time off, access their benefits, and more.
 With larger distributed teams in enterprises like Walmart, superapps can provide tailored experiences for each employee depending on their role and team.

 B2E superapps can be the all-in-one solution for communicating, educating, and maintaining relationships with employees.

 Superapps have led the way for composability in app development.
 It is important to understand the structures of both the superapp and the microapp to know the benefits of each.